rsbohn/dexter-platz/devlog/2025-09-26-audio-build.md

 - Swapped the flat ground plane for a trigonometric heightfield when populating chunks.
 - Raised the center cube so it floats 10 voxels above the sampled terrain height.
 - Generated a Perlin-based ground texture and applied it via a shared material.
+- Added dirt and stone texture variants and pick chunk materials based on sampled elevation.
 - Verified the scene visually: base renders as dark green, the center cube responds to the animated lighting sweep.
 - Verified the project builds with `cargo check` (runtime still needs X11 cursor libs).